This guide was last updated on 29 July 2024.

 When a company is first set up, Companies House will normally set its accounting reference date (which marks the end of the company’s financial year) as the first anniversary of the last day of the month the company was set up.
 The company’s first set of accounts has to be made up from the date of registration to this accounting reference date.

-The filing deadline for both returns will be the same (twelve months after the end of the financial year – i.e. 31 May 2022) but the deadlines for paying the corporation tax return will differ and be:
+The filing deadline for both returns will be the same (twelve months after the end of the company's financial year – i.e. 31 May 2026) but the deadlines for paying the corporation tax due will differ.
+The due dates will be:

 The position can be more complicated if the company does not start to trade straight away and instead remains dormant.
 More guidance on first company accounts and tax returns can be found on GOV.UK.